TECOFASH

 II.
 Training package on managerial and transversal aspects related to the business models and digital and lean management.

 III.
 FINAL RESULT: Online platform.
-It will host the training packages and a social component that will enhance entrepreneurs’ collaboration.
+It will host training packages and a social component that will enhance entrepreneurs’ collaboration.

 Partners